Why schedule your cryptocurrency investments?

 While hodling doesn’t require any technical finesse, you can still get savvy with the way you do it.
 By scheduling routine purchases of cryptocurrency regardless of price, you reduce the impact of price movements, remove the stress of watching and waiting, and eliminate the emotional element from your decision making.
 This is also known as dollar-cost averaging.

 The word ‘dollar’ in dollar-cost averaging is purely semantic, and can be replaced by any currency around the world.
 The thinking is that by investing small amounts in regular instalments over a long period of time, you hedge against major price movements and more easily avoid mistiming the market and buying at the highest price.
 Timing the market with 100% accuracy all the time is impossible.
-Dollar-cost averaging therefore reduces your losses when the market drops to help maximise your returns.
-It has the added advantage of removing some of the biases from your decision-making.
+Dollar-cost averaging therefore reduces your losses when the market drops to help maximise your returns, and it has the added advantage of removing some of the biases from your decision-making.
 Once you set up dollar-cost averaging, the strategy will make the decisions for you.

 To get an idea of dollar-cost averaging, you can use a nifty tool provided by dcaBTC, which helps you calculate how much you would have earned over a given period of time.
 For example, if you put away $10 every month for three years between 22 September 2019 to 22 September 2021, you’d have appreciated a $360 investment into $2026.
 That’s a 462% growth rate.